 No, you don’t need to define the category explicitly.
 Upon receipt of all papers, EFMD will be splitting them in sub-groups, based on the categories described below.
 The description of your Executive Summary and The Business Challenge will of course help EFMD to classify your case study.

-- Executive Development: The main challenges addressed in these cases are around developing incumbent leaders and managers.
+- Leadership Development: The main challenges addressed in these cases are around developing incumbent leaders and managers.
 The programmes can be recurrent ones for a specific cohort of managers/leaders or in a limited series addressing challenges of changing leadership styles, internationalisation, and the like.

 - Talent Development: The main challenges addressed in these cases are around identifying and developing future leaders and managers.
 Selecting and preparing talent to be ready to take on a new (and changing) role within the company.
 The focus is on talent pipeline and leadership bench strength.